|

 BRONZE FIGURES OF LADY MAYA AND HEAVENLY ATTENDANTS (TENNIN)

-( part of the Shijuhattai-butsu)
+( part of the Shijuhattai-butsu) first half of 7th century

 This is an ensemble representing the scene of the birth of Shakyamuni (Japanese pronunciation: Shaka) from beneath the arm of his mother, the Lady Maya.
 Since the earliest days of the Buddhist faith in India, objects of Buddhist reverence in various parts of Asia have included, in addition to images representing the person of the historical Shakyamuni in idealized form. paintings and sculptures recalling the vicissitudes of the Buddha's life as given in the traditional accounts (butsuden).
 In Japan, however, the latter type of Buddhist art is unusual.